edoburu/django-project-template/README.rst

 This allows you to create folders like ``docs``, ``web``, ``logs``, ``etc`` at the toplevel.
 This setup is recommended.

+The remaining instructions - to start the development server - can be found in the generated ``README.rst`` file.

 Working with SCSS files
 =======================